35 Other Ways to Say “Please Keep in Mind”

 Use this phrase when you want to sound personable and engaging.
 It’s particularly effective in team environments.

-Read Also More: 35 Other Ways to Say "Trick or Treat"
+Read Also More: 35 Other Ways to Say "First Come, First Serve"

 26. “I’d like to point out…”